vendi-advertising/elementor-widget-creator-library/README.md

 /*
 That's it!
 No need to register the plugin if no setting options will be applied.
-Add new widgets to the widget directory and update the version value of the pilot file at the top where Version: 1.0.1 If distributed by WordPress repository, once the updated package is submitted, all users will be alerted */
+Add new Elementor widgets to the widget directory and update the version value of the pilot file at the top where Version: 1.0.1
+If distributed by WordPress repository, once the updated package is submitted, all users will be alerted */
 ```